 I highly recommend that you stop here and see the pilgrim's church, just across the street from the bar.
 This café and bar is the town hub and it is always hopping in the middle of the day.

 The food is great, the proprietress, Avelina, is very friendly and the chapel, the Capela de San Roque is supported entirely by pilgrims.
 The proprietress and/or her daughter may ask you for a donation for the chapel.
-She will show you a basket full of envelopes, on which prior pilgrims have written their name and country of origin and where they have placed their individual donations.
-She will ask you also for your spare change.
+She will ask you for your spare change.
+She will show you a basket full of envelopes, on which prior pilgrims have written their names and country of origin and where they have placed their individual donations.

 It is fun to donate, and the proprietress will most likely want to show you the names of all the other pilgrims that have passed through in recent days.
 Even if you don't know Spanish, after reading this, you will understand!
 The proprietress speaks no English!